 What Is Empathy?

 Empathy is the ability to put yourself in someone else’s shoes and to feel what they’re (probably) feeling.
-When you really “feel for” someone else, you empathize with them.

 It’s harder to care about others’ feelings when you either don’t perceive or don’t understand them.